-Climbing the mountain of Huayna Picchu is one of the highlights and the most popular activity when visiting Machu Picchu.
-This ticket gives you general access to climb the mountain of Huaynapicchu at 07am and also visit the citadel of Machu Picchu, with entrance times from 6am-12pm (06:00-12:00).
+Hiking the mountain of Huayna Picchu is one of the highlights when visiting Machu Picchu.
+This ticket gives you access to enter Machupicchu at 06am and hike to the summit of Huayna Picchu mountain.

-The entrance to climb Huayna Picchu is inside the citadel of Machu Picchu.
-You must be at the Huayna Picchu entrance checkpoint between the hours of 07am - 08am.
+The entrance to the trail to Huayna Picchu is inside the citadel of Machupicchu.
+You must be at the Huayna Picchu entrance checkpoint between the hours of 06am - 07am.

-Your ticket to Machu Picchu must be printed on paper.
-Your Machu Picchu ticket will not be accepted from a cell phone or mobile device.
+Your ticket to Machupicchu + Huayna Picchu can be shown electronically or printed on paper.
+Your Machupicchu ticket will be accepted from a cell phone or mobile device as long as it shows the ticket barcode.
 You must also provide your original passport.
-The name on your passport and your Machu Picchu ticket must match.
+The name on your passport and your Machupicchu ticket must match.

-All of the Machu Picchu tickets are non-transferable and non-refundable.
-All Machu Picchu tickets are valid for 1 day only, for the date and times stated on the ticket.
-You can not re-enter Machu Picchu once you leave, so please be sure to be prepared to stay inside all the time.
-Please plan ahead as there are no bathrooms inside Machu Picchu.
+All of the Waynapicchu tickets are non-transferable and non-refundable.
+In the case Huayna Picchu is closed on the date of your visit, you can still enter Machupicchu and you will be given a refund for the difference in ticket price.
+The refund will be automatically issued back to your credit card used to pay for your ticket.
+All Wayna Picchu tickets are valid for 1 day only, for the date and times stated on the ticket.
+You cannot re-enter with this ticket, so please plan ahead as there are no bathrooms inside Machu Picchu.
 And no food is allowed inside Machu Picchu in order to preserve this world wonder for future generations.